 If you serve beer, wine, port, sherry or strong drinks, your staff members must be 16 years or older.
 Bartenders younger than 18 years may sell alcohol, but they are not allowed to drink it.
 There should always be a manager in your business of at least 21 years old.
 They must hold an SVH Declaration of Social Hygiene (SVH Verklaring Sociale hygiëne) or a Declaration of Professional Competence (Verklaring Vakbewaamheid).
 You can check this in SVH's Social Hygiene Register (in Dutch).

 If your establishment has been set up as a partnership under common firm (VOF), these requirements apply to each individual business partner.
 In addition, the municipal authority may ask for a completed Bibob form (background screening).

 Reporting changes to your catering establishment

 If there is a change in the management of your hotel or catering establishment, you must report this to the municipal authority.
-If there is a change in the legal form, you must apply for a new alcohol licence under the Licencing and Catering Act.
+If there is a change in the legal structure, you must apply for a new alcohol licence under the Licencing and Catering Act.
 If the structure of your premises changes in such a way that it no longer fits the description in your licence, you must report this change to the municipal authority within one month.

 Dispensation from Licensing and Catering Act